 - If your baby is on the move and already crawling then you’ll need to get smart.
-This is the time to bring in the bouncer, the infant car seat or even a high chair.
+This is the time to bring in the bouncer, the infant car seat or even an ideal high chair for small spaces.
 But they must all have a harness system so you can strap your baby in securely.
-Then, make sure there’s enough toys strapped to the item so they’re kept entertained for the 10 or so minutes you need to shower.
+Then, make sure there are enough toys strapped to the item so they’re kept entertained for the 10 or so minutes you need to shower.

 Newborn and babies not yet mobile are relatively easy to bring into the bathroom with you while you’re showering.
 But what about the toddler who’s rearing to go all the time?